alicewriteswrongs/dotfiles/README.md

 # Dotfiles

-For the syncing of the dotfiles
+For the syncing of the dotfiles.
+For the sake of consistency try to always clone in:

+`~/Code/dotfiles`

+the setup is slightly dependent on this (mainly shortcut to open vimrc and bashrc)

 ------------------